Constitutional Changes in Egypt Escalate President Sisi’s Authoritarian Powers

 Institutionalizing Authoritarianism to Secure Rule

-As I have argued elsewhere, these constitutional amendments are only the latest step in al Sisi’s plan to institutionalize authoritarianism in bid to secure his rule.
+As I have argued elsewhere, these constitutional amendments are only the latest step in al Sisi’s plan to institutionalize authoritarianism in a bid to secure his rule.
 A state of emergency that heavily restricts freedoms of association and assembly has been ruling over Egypt since the Alexandria and Tanta church bombings of April 2017.
 It has recently been renewed for the seventh consecutive time.

 controversial NGOs law effectively prevents NGOs and charity organizations from operating, leaving the most deprived parts of the population to fend off for themselves.